You’ve spent years saving for your child’s post-secondary education. What happens when it’s time to use the money?

 2. Understand how much you can withdraw

 In your child’s first 13 weeks of post-secondary school, you can withdraw a maximum of $5,000 in EAP money.
-After that, there’s no restriction on how much you can withdraw.
+After that, there are generally no restriction on how much you can withdraw.
+In rare cases, some restrictions may apply on higher withdrawal amounts.

 What to do: The EAP is taxable in the hands of the student.
 Most students have little to no income, and they get the basic personal income tax exemption (which means they won’t pay tax on the first $14,398 of income in 2022) as well as tuition tax credits.
 Make sure that you’re not withdrawing too much of the EAP in a year, especially if your child has a part-time job or other source of income.